wandyezj/wandyezj.github.io/ideas/open-data.md

 ## Definition

- "Open Data is the idea that some data should be freely available to everyone to use and republish as they wish, without restrictions from copyright, patents or other mechanisms of control."  from [Wikipedia Open Data](https://en.wikipedia.org/wiki/Open_data)
+ "Open Data is the idea that some data should be freely available to everyone to use and republish as they wish, without restrictions from copyright, patents or other mechanisms of control."  from the [Wikipedia page on Open Data](https://en.wikipedia.org/wiki/Open_data)

 ## Objectives

 Some Open Data objectives:

 - Allow citizens to check on government activities.
-- Allow administrators to make better decision.
+- Enable administrators to make better decision.
 - Increase business competition and service quality.

 Open Data could allow citizens, researchers, and administrators to gauge the effectiveness of specific program interventions and to assess and improve the quality of peoples lives.